MetabolicEngineeringGroupCBMA/old_site/_protocols/yeast_colony_pcr.md

     It is best to use hotstart PCR, so turn the machine on and pause in the initial denaturation step.

-3. Using the tip of a toothpick, transfer a small amount of cells to the inside of a PCR tube.
+3. Using the tip of a yellow or white pipette tip, transfer a small amount of cells to the inside of a PCR tube.

-4. Microwave for 1-2 min at max power.
+4. Microwave for 2 min at max power.

 5. Place tubes on ice to cool down.